 Soluções:

-- Adopt Laser Repair Technology: Usar high-power fiber lasers (10KW) to weld small cracks (≤5 mm) in aluminum castings—restores 90% of structural strength at 1/10 the cost of full replacement.
+- Adopt Laser Repair Technology: Usar high-power fiber lasers (10kW) to weld small cracks (≤5mm) in aluminum castings—restores 90% of structural strength at 1/10 the cost of full replacement.

-- Implement Predictive Maintenance: Equip die casting machines with vibration sensors e mold temperature monitors to detect early signs of wear (Por exemplo, uneven mold cooling)—reduces unexpected downtime by 40%.
+- Implement Predictive Maintenance: Equip die casting machines with vibration sensors e mold temperature monitors to detect early signs of wear (por exemplo, uneven mold cooling)—reduces unexpected downtime by 40%.

-4.3 Desafio 3: Strict Supporting Technology Requirements
+4.3 Challenge 3: Strict Supporting Technology Requirements

-Problema: Integrated die casting relies on three interdependent supporting technologies—any weakness breaks the entire process:
+Problem: Integrated die casting relies on three interdependent supporting technologies—any weakness breaks the entire process:

 - High-Precision Large Molds: Molds for 3m-long underbodies require dimensional accuracy ±0.1mm—traditional machining can’t meet this.